orientechnologies/orientdb-docs/Java-API.md

 # Java API

 OrientDB is written 100% in Java.
 You can use the native Java APIs without any driver or adapter.
-[Here the Javadocs](http://www.orientechnologies.com/javadoc/latest/).
+[Here is the Javadocs](http://www.orientechnologies.com/javadoc/latest/).

 ## Architecture of components